This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 In case you haven’t figured it out yet after reading my posts, I’ll just come right out and tell you something about me.
 I love everything about chicken.
 Not only is it versatile, but also I like the fact that it’s easy to cook with.
 It’s also tasty.

 My husband sometimes teases me and asks what kind of chicken we’re having for supper.
 It’s true that I cook it a lot.
 Sometimes we have this super easy salsa chicken.
-But other times I put a little more effort into the meal and serve this chicken potpie.
-Or this chicken and rice casserole.

 Ingredients You Will Need